 Simple DIY Commodore C64 power supply solution.

-Still going after a year I'm happy to say!
+about mine?
+Well it's still going after a year I'm happy to

-prize for crappiest designed PSU.
-Apparently not only did they
+wins the prize for crappiest designed PSU.
+Apparently not

 Anyway, having tested my C64 on a friends C64 PS and finding it works, I thought I'd just get a new aftermarket power supply from ebay.
 Nothing.
 Most surprising since not long ago I had bought an aftermarket supply for my Atari 2600.
 The rub is that the C64 has two voltages going in to it, and both AC and DC!
 You are here because you already know this and are as confused as I was after learning TOO much from all the forums.
 But you still need an alternate.
 So I'll cut to the chase.

 All you need for your C64 to work is a good 5 volt DC

 supply and a good 9 volt AC supply.
 Furthermore, you need at

 least 1.5 amps (1.7 for the C64C) on the 5V side, and at